-The Pilot controls the drone using a radio controller which has two joysticks.
+- The pilot controls the drone using a radio controller with two joysticks.
 The stick commands are sent wirelessly to the radio receiver installed inside the drone.

-The flight controller takes commands from radio receiver, combines with data from the gyro sensor, and calculate what speed each motor should move
+- The flight controller takes commands from the radio receiver, combines them with data from the gyro sensor, and calculates the speed at which each motor should move.

-The ESC converts this signal from the FC, and controls how fast the motors should spin, in order to generate the correct thrust desired.
+- The ESC (Electronic Speed Controller) converts the signal from the flight controller and controls how fast the motors should spin to generate the desired thrust.

-A drone is normally powered by a LiPo battery.
+- A drone is typically powered by a LiPo (Lithium Polymer) battery.

 Analog vs Digital FPV Systems

 When choosing an FPV system for your drone, it is essential to understand the differences between analog and digital FPV systems.
 Each has its own set of advantages and drawbacks.

 - Analog FPV Systems: Analog systems have been the standard in the FPV community for many years.
 These systems are generally more affordable and offer lower latency.
 Furthermore, the smaller size and lighter weight of analog VTX make them more suitable for micro FPV drones, such as Tiny Whoops.
 However, analog video quality is noticeably lower, often suffering from static and breakups throughout the flight.